hyoungjoojin/notes/content/web-development/sse/_index.md

 SSE's specification has the following limitations regarding HTTP.

 - Only `GET` requests are possible.
-- Headers cannot be sent with SSE requests.
+- Custom headers cannot be sent with SSE requests.
 - Parameters can only be sent as query parameters.

-This limitation exists to support a simpler model and to prevent header injection attacks or developer mistakes like sending sensitive information in headers.

-### One-Way Communication
+### Uni-directional Communication

-Since SSE is a one-way communication protocol, the server cannot know if the client is still connected or not.
+Since SSE is a uni-directional communication protocol, SSE cannot be used in cases where bi-directional communication is required.
-Also, the server cannot cancel or abort requests once they are sent.

 ### Server Load

 When using SSE, the server may experience high load if many clients are connected simultaneously.
 If many clients do not disconnect properly, this will lead to an even higher load on the server.
 Using HTTP/2 can help mitigate this issue, but that doesn't really solve the problem.
+The number of concurrent SSE connections a server can handle is chosen by the server's resource configuration, the number of possible concurrent TCP connections, and how much resource each SSE connection consumes.
+SSE isn't particularly resource-intensive compared to WebSockets, but it sends more data per message due to HTTP overhead therefore causing higher network bandwidth usage.

+### Text-Only Data

+SSE can only send UTF-8 encoded text data and if binary data must be send, it must be base-64 encoded first.

-## Javascript API
+## JavaScript API

 The `EventSource` API specifies SSE connection establishment and event handling.